One of the wisest things I've ever read about product marketing came from the writer of a children's book.

 Want to see how these elements are put into action?
 Check out the examples below.

 7 Promotional Product Videos That Make You Want to Buy

-Blendtec | Will it Blend?
+1) Blendtec: Will it Blend?

 I'm digging into the archives for this one, but in the world of videos that add life to a product, few have done it better than Blendtec.
-The company's CEO, Tom Dickson, became a YouTube icon back in 2006 with the introduction of his "Will it Blend? series.
+The company's CEO, Tom Dickson, became a YouTube icon back in 2006 with the introduction of his Will it Blend? series.

 The success of this video comes down to two things: a clear, unwavering message and a company with a personality.
 In seven years, the series has never changed.
 The point of each video and the underpinning of the product positioning is

 "'Will it Blend?' was developed accidentally by a new marketing director hired in 2006.
 I have always been one to try to break my blenders to find their fail points and determine how I can improve them.
 George, the new marketing director, discovered some of the wacky things I was doing to my blenders ...
 With a $50 budget, George bought a Happy Meal, a rotisserie chicken, Coke cans, golf balls, and a few other items, and they made five videos.
 Six days later, we had six million views on YouTube.
 Six years, 120-plus videos, almost 200 million views later, 'Will it Blend?' has been named as the number one viral marketing campaign of all time [by Ad Age]."

-Here's Tom blending a recent Facebook request: Justin Bieber.
+Here's Tom blending a Facebook request: Justin Bieber.
 The video earned 2.8 million views (and counting) on YouTube.

-Dollar Shave Club: Our Blades are F***ing Great
+2) Dollar Shave Club: Our Blades are Great